mahedee/articles/Integrate-bot-with-sequential-flow-of-dialog.md

 Go to the Solution Explorer of Visual Studio.
 Right click on your project and hit Manage NuGet Packeges.
 From the NuGet Package Manager of your project, install the following packages:

-__Microsoft.Bot.Builder.Dialogs__ which have dependency on LUIS Runtime.
+__Microsoft.Bot.Builder.Dialogs__ which have responsible for component dialog.

 ![alt text](https://github.com/mahedee/Articles/raw/master/img/BOT007.png "NuGet Packege Selector V2")